Degrees and Programs

 Human Development, an interdisciplinary program that integrates theory and methodology from disciplines such as anthropology, biology, linguistics, psychology, and sociology, explores the processes and mechanisms underlying developmental change and stability across the lifespan, and the socio-cultural and historical contexts in which development takes place.

 During the senior year, Human Development majors focus their studies in a specific area.
 Students may choose one of the Department's five options: Early Childhood Development, Childhood Development, Adolescent Development, Adult Development and Gerontology, or Women's Development.
 In addition to taking five courses related to their chosen option, all seniors complete the Department's two capstone courses: Senior Research Seminar I (HDEV 4811), which is followed by Senior Research Seminar II (HDEV 4812).
+In HDEV 4811, students propose a research project based on a literature review; in HDEV 4812, students carry out their independent research projects.
 These advanced courses enable students to pursue a specialized research topic in depth.

 For more details about courses required for the Human Development major, click HERE.